abpframework/abp/docs/en/Startup-Templates/Mvc-Module.md

 ## Solution Structure

 Based on the options you've specified, you will get a slightly different solution structure.

-### Default Structure

 If you don't specify any option, you will have a solution like shown below:

 ![issuemanagement-module-solution](../images/issuemanagement-module-solution.png)